codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem.md

 ## High-Availability (HA) with active-passive clusters
 Enable high-availability in the Codefresh platform for disaster recovery with an active-passive cluster configuration.
 Review the prerequisites, and then do the following to configure high-availability:
-* For new installations, install Codefresh on active cluster
+* For new installations, install Codefresh on the active cluster
-* Configure the passive cluster
 * Install Codefresh on the passive cluster
 * When needed, switch between clusters for disaster recovery